Métis Kinscapes Project: Researching Pilgrimage and Indigenous Engagement at Lac Ste. Anne, AB

 The research was led by Dr. Eric Howe of the University of Saskatchewan.
 The purpose of this study/analysis is to predict the lifetime earnings of six groups of Albertans (males or females who are non-Aboriginals, Métis [on or off Settlement], and North American Indians), depending on their educational achievements.
 This research includes an analysis measuring the benefit of bridging the Aboriginal educational gap for the province of Alberta.

-The Métis In the Courts blog is a rapid response project explores the intricacies of current Métis legal cases in Canada, from their historical roots to possibilities in the future.
-This blog provides information and resources about Métis court cases as they unfold and seeks to build community awareness of how these cases may impact Métis in the broader Canadian context.
+The Métis In the Courts blog was a rapid response project exploring the intricacies of current Métis legal cases in Canada, from their historical roots to possibilities in the future.
+This blog provided information and resources about Métis court cases as they unfolded and sought to build community awareness of how these cases may impact Métis in the broader Canadian context.